 Only one good thing came out of this horrible era.
-Greenway had been friendly with Arthur Phillip (ex Governor of NSW) who was living in retirement at Bath, and Phillip wrote to Lachlan Macquarie (current Governor of NSW), recommending Greenway to him.
+Greenway had been friendly with Arthur Phillip (ex Governor of NSW) who was living in retirement at Bath, and Phillip wrote to Lachlan Macquarie (Gov NSW), recommending Greenway to him.

 Hyde Park Barracks, main entrance

-Between 1816 and 1818, whilst still a convict, Greenway was responsible for the design and construction of certain colonial buildings.
+Between 1816-18, Convict Greenway was responsible for the design & construction of colonial buildings!
 So successful was he that the Governor of New South Wales, Lachlan Macquarie, gave Greenway his ticket of leave.
 He was a free man.
 And as Acting Civil Architect, he went on to build many significant buildings in the new colony.

 Hyde Park Barracks, convicts' sleeping space

-There are still 49 buildings in central Sydney attributed to Greenway's designs.
+Sydney has 49 extant buildings attributed to Greenway's designs.
 If these buildings had been in Melbourne, and had been built several decades later, Greenway might have been asked to design banks, gold safes, the royal mint and a customs office.
 But early Sydney had a penal population, so they required facilities more suited to law and order.

 St James' Church